-Online learning, or eLearning, is the delivery of programs using the internet.
-It is a form of learning that is becoming more popular with secondary school students, post-secondary learning institutions and professional learning situations world-wide.
-Most students will encounter online learning at some point in their academic and/or career future.
+Online learning, or eLearning, is a form of learning that is becoming more popular with secondary school students, post-secondary learning institutions and professional learning situations world-wide.
+Students starting in grade 9 in September 2021, will be required to complete 2 online courses.
+More details regarding this requirement and/or the "Opt Out" option can be found in the Diploma Requirements section on page 34-35 of this document.